abhayra12/lending_data_analytics/README.md

 - Complex aggregations and calculations
 - Creation of unified views for analytics

-PySpark scripts handle all transformations with a focus on scalability and performance:
+PySpark scripts handle all transformations with a focus on scalability and performance.

-## Dashboard
+## 📊 Dashboard

 The analytics dashboard in Metabase provides:

-1. Loan Performance Overview
+### 1. Loan Performance Overview
    - Distribution of loans by status, grade, and purpose
    - Temporal trends in loan issuance and repayment

-2. Risk Analysis Dashboard
+### 2. Risk Analysis Dashboard
    - Default rate analysis by demographic segments
    - Loan score distribution and risk categorization

 ![Dashboard](./public/dashboard.png)

-## Reproducibility
+## 🔄 Reproducibility

 ### Prerequisites